-Network description sits conveniently between these extremes by capturing the some of the relationships between components of the parts list in a flexible fashion, particularly those where topology rather than exact location determines the consequence.
-There are two ways to think about networks.
-The first one, referred as association network, is essentially a process of abstraction; meaning entries are connected via abstract mathematical association.
-On one hand, any mechanistic interaction could be abstracted as a mathematical association.
-However, the idea of association could be generalized to statistical relationships between two components.
-An example is the disease networks [6] in which a gene (genotype) and a disease (phenotype) are connected via the statistical association between the existence of genomic variants and the occurrence of the disease.
+The network representation sits conveniently between these extremes.
+It captures some of the relationships between the components on the parts list in a flexible fashion, especially those where topology rather than exact location determines the consequence.
+There are two particularly useful ways to think about networks.
+One can view a network as an association network, which is essentially a process of abstraction in which entries are connected via abstract mathematical association.
+Any mechanistic interaction could be abstracted as a mathematical association.
+However, the idea of association can be generalized to statistical relationships between two components.
+This approach is exemplified by disease networks [6] in which a gene (genotype) and a disease (phenotype) are connected via the statistical association between the existence of genomic variants and the occurrence of the disease.
 Networks derived from co-expression relationships provide another example.
-The second kind of network, referred as mechanistic network, on the contrary, represents a process of concretization.
-Unlike abstraction that is moving away from the complete 4D-picture, concretization is pointing towards this picture.
-It aims to understand more of the physical processes happening inside a living system, for instance the processing of information, the chemistry of metabolites and the assembly of molecular machine, and therefore focuses on incorporating various details of interactions.
-Adding further mechanistic detail onto a simple nodes-and-edges skeleton can often be visualized by decorating edges with directionality, color, thickness etc. Nevertheless, the incorporation of too much detail makes the system intractable, and network formalism generally breaks down if we try to load spatial or temporal details as well as higher-order interactions onto the diagram.
+Meanwhile, mechanistic networks represent a process of concretization.
+Unlike abstract association networks that move away from the complete 4D-picture, concrete mechanistic networks aim to more completely describe this picture.
+Mechanistic networks are intended to describe and integrate many of the physical processes happening inside a living system, for instance the processing of information, the chemistry of metabolites and the assembly of molecular machine and therefore focus on incorporating various details of interactions.
+Adding further mechanistic detail onto a simple nodes-and-edges skeleton can often be visualized by decorating edges with directionality, color, thickness etc. However, incorporating too much detail makes the system intractable.
+The network formalism generally breaks down if we try to load spatial or temporal details as well as higher-order interactions onto the diagram.
 At certain point, the actual four-dimensional picture is required.

 On one hand, abstract association networks offer transferrable mathematical formalisms.
 Toward this end, by comparing similar network-based mathematical formalisms across disciplines, biologists will benefit in terms of algorithms or method development.
 On the other hand, mechanistic networks can serve as the skeletons for describing different complex systems in detail.
 In this case, because of systems-specific details, it is less likely that everything could be transferred from one discipline to another.
-Here, it is important to focus on the conceptual resemblance instead of merely topological resemblance.
-And, as we will see, comparison of appropriately matched networks allow biologists to gain intuitions by examining analogous interactions in cross-disciplinary complex systems in the way as the interactions between molecular components in cells.
+Instead, it is important to focus on the conceptual resemblance instead of merely topological resemblance.
+Comparison of appropriately matched networks can enable biologists to gain intuition into the interactions between molecular components of cells by examining analogous interactions in cross-disciplinary complex systems.

 Comparison leverages mathematical formalism

-Lying at the heart of the power of network formalism is its simplicity.
+The power of the network formalism lies in its simplicity.
 In the era of Big Data, the network is a very useful data structure with a wide variety of applications in both biology and other data intensive disciplines like computational social science.
 This is particularly true for abstract association networks.

 Formalism focusing on network topology